isomerpages/mas-moneysense/_scams/Money Lock feature: Keeping your money out of scammers’ reach.md

 <p>To safeguard members’ basic retirement adequacy, amounts up to the Basic
 Retirement Sum are automatically reserved for retirement and cannot be withdrawn.
-CPF Board has also introduced a default Daily Withdrawal Limit of $2,000 for all members aged 55 or older, as part of a suite of anti-scam measures.
+CPF Board has also introduced a default Daily Withdrawal Limit of $2,000 for all members aged 55 or older, as part of <a href="https://www.cpf.gov.sg/member/faq/general-information---useful-tips/protection-against-scams/new-anti-scam-security-measures-available-to-cpf-members" rel="noopener noreferrer nofollow" target="_blank">a suite of anti-scam measures</a>.
 Members can adjust this limit via the CPF account settings.
 All limit increases are subject to Singpass Face Verification and a 12-hour cooling period.</p>
 <h4>Keep safe against scams&nbsp;</h4>
 <p>Avoiding scams starts with adopting good cyber hygiene habits.
 Follow
 these rules:&nbsp;</p>